makebacappiello/countries-api-project-may-2025/README.md

 ## 📌 Description

 This project was a requirement given by my school to put my new backend skills to the test in cunjunction with those I acquired in my frontend class.
 It was the last of 5 versions that led up to this point.
-The goal was to practice fetching data from a third-party API, managing application state in React, creating a user-friendly multi-page experience, and deploying it all for the world to see.
+The goal was to practice fetching data from a third-party API, managing application state in React, creating a user-friendly multi-page experience, I built a database using SQL and an API using Node.js and Express.
+I then  deployed it all for the world to see.

 ## Project and its purpose.